d32f123/openbsd-server-setup/README.md

 ### Stage 6 – PF (packet filter) setup

 Sets up packet filter to block ips which spam your SSH, HTTP, HTTPS, IMAP, SMTP ports

+### Stage 7 – VPN setup

+Sets up OpenIKED IKEv2 and WireGuard VPN.
+Ideas taken from EdgeWalker script https://github.com/fazalmajid/edgewalker

+By default, IKEv2 configuration is not set up.
+IKEv2 uses Preshared key authentication.
+WireGuard uses asymmetric key + Preshared Key authentication.

+New VPN configurations for new clients can be created via a script (WireGuard only).
+Configurations are made available at a random endpoint at vpn.{{domain}}/